At this time BIOL451 is not expecting applications.

 If you are dismissed from your lab prior to the withdrawal date, you must withdraw from the course.
 If you are dismissed from your lab after the withdrawal date, I will calculate a grade based on your performance to that date, with input from your lab director.

-My goal during our meetings this semester is to offer you an opportunity to polish your scientific literature skills and work on your presentation skills – at least a little.
+My goal during our meetings this semester is to offer you an opportunity to polish your scientific literacy skills and work on your presentation skills – at least a little.

 I’d like to make sure you know how to: